vais-ral/CIL-Docs/docs/beamhardening.rst

 For the case of an XTek machine an example python script has been written to illustrate one way in which suitable calibration data can be obtained from the images of the test samples.
 This file is called ``average_mat.py`` and can be found in the ``src`` directory from the svn checkout.
-It can be run from the command line in the same way as the fitting program:
+It can be run from the command line, in a similar manner to the fitting program, though it is not interactive.
+It takes a number of arguments, such as:

 .. code-block:: console